BHTY Around the Globe

 - Index Copernicus

-BHTY’s Article Processing Charge (APC) for the international specialty journal is $1150.00 USD for original research articles, $1450.00 USD for Special Reports (15,000 words and upwards of 100 references), and $650.00 USD for students currently enrolled at an academic institution.
+BHTY’s Article Processing Charge (APC) for the international specialty journal is $1150.00 USD for articles up to 12,000 words not including references or images, $1450.00 USD for Special Reports (15,000 words and 80-100+ references), and $650.00 USD for students currently enrolled at an academic institution.
 Please plan accordingly.
-Please see below for details regarding the BHTY waiver policy.
-THERE IS NO FEE FOR EDITORIALS, OPINIONS, OR BLOGS.
+There is no APC for negative or failed research manuscripts, editorials, opinions (2000 word maximum), or blog submissions (1000 word maximum).

-If changes are required and requested by the author(s) post publication, a flat $350.00 USD fee will be invoiced for revision(s).
+If changes are required or requested by the author(s) post final galley approval, a flat $350.00 USD fee will be invoiced for revision(s).

 What does the article-processing charge (APC) cover?

-Costs are involved in every stage of the publication process, including software, platform hosting, copyediting, production, proofs, graphics, archiving on dedicated servers, time stamping article provenance on the distributed ledger, membership to appropriate scholarly publishing organizations such as STM, COPE, Altmetric, ScienceOpen and many others, management of database and lists, social media dissemination and writing, market research and journal amplification, coding for journal plugins and new features, and compensation for work performed and commissioned (this does not include peer review or board members).
+Costs are involved in every stage of the publication process, including software, platform hosting, copyediting, production, proofs, graphics, archiving on dedicated servers, time stamping article provenance on the distributed ledger and providing custom dashboards to authors, membership to appropriate scholarly publishing organizations such as COPE, Altmetric, ScienceOpen and many others, management of database and lists, social media dissemination and content writing, market research and journal amplification, coding for journal plugins and new features, and compensation for work performed and commissioned (this does not include peer review or board members).

 Financial and Non-Financial Relationships and Activities

 BHTY editors are not paid a fixed salary.
 Editors, editorial board members, and peer reviewers are required to declare all relevant financial and non-financial relationships and activities which are published here.
-Reviewers do not participate in the submission process should they have a financial and/or non-financial relationship or activity to declare.
+Editors do not participate in the review process should they have a financial and/or non-financial relationship or activity to declare.
+Editors that author accepted articles must disclose they are editors of the journal in the article.

 Likewise, authors are required to disclose financial and non-financial relationships and activities that might bias the interpretation of results.
 All BHTY manuscript submissions must include an uploaded ‘Financial and Non-Financial Relationships and Activities’ document.
 For more information please visit Manuscript Preparation here.

-There is no embargo.
+There are no embargos.
 Abstracts of work may be presented at scientific conferences.

 Repository Policy, Self-archiving and Digital preservation